front-end-foundations/session3/README.md

 ## Sushi Review

-* review the CSS

-* create a separate css file and link it back to the document

-* reformat the anchor tags using display flex
+* the anchor tags use display flex

 ```
 .nav {